galloramiro/galloramiro.github.io/talks/fight_against_the_rabbit_hole/presentation.md

 ### Do I manage to implement each of this things every day?
 NO! {class="fragment"}

-But when I do I work happier and spent more time in the flow {class="fragment"}
+But when I do I work happier and spend more time in the flow {class="fragment"}

 ---